High cholesterol is a risk factor for many conditions, including erectile dysfunction (ED).

 Statins can help people with ED if the cause relates to high cholesterol.
 For example, someone with atherosclerosis may experience ED as a symptom of their condition.
 Treating atherosclerosis with statins may, therefore, lead to a decrease in ED symptoms.

 Recent research suggests that statins may be able to treat ED more generally.
-A review in the Journal of Sexual Medicine found that people who took statins were less likely to experience symptoms of ED than those who did not.
+A review in the

 While these results are promising, the authors state that the statins were only between one-third and one-half as effective as phosphodiesterase-5 inhibitors.
 Doctors commonly use this class of drugs, which includes sildenafil (Viagra), for treating ED.